huggingface/datablations/README.md

 --workers 2
 ```

-For OSCAR which has not official validation set we take a part of the training set by doing `tail -364608 oscar_en.jsonl > oscarvalidation.jsonl` and then tokenize it as follows:
+For OSCAR which has no official validation set we take a part of the training set by doing `tail -364608 oscar_en.jsonl > oscarvalidation.jsonl` and then tokenize it as follows:

 ```bash
 python Megatron-DeepSpeed/tools/preprocess_data_many_cores.py --input oscarvalidation.jsonl --output-prefix gpt2tok_oscarvalidation --dataset-impl mmap --tokenizer-type PretrainedFromHF --tokenizer-name-or-path gpt2 --append-eod --workers 2